B-Litljon/grod_mk0/developmentNotes.md

 - add methods to store price data to csv after it fills the websocket dataframe [X]
 - add method to store order information into order calculation []

+# Create higher level 'BOT' class.
+- this class should import all the logic needed from all the other files in the project and implement them in a way thats easy to call in the main

+## Update Order Management

+- Modify the `sell_order` method to retrieve order details [x]
+- Calculate profit/loss and duration based on stored order details [x]
+- Update order status in the dictionary to "complete" [x]
+- Call `DatabaseHandler` method to store completed order details [x]

 ## Error Handling and Logging

 - Import the logging module []